qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

 [^about_code_example]: This simplified code example is just for illustrating contagious borrow issue.
 The total score doesn't need to be a mutable field.
-It's analogous a complex state that will exist in real applications.
+It's analogous to a complex state that will exist in real applications.

 Compile error: